 You will need to follow the Manchester Low Level Route which starts just North of Ashcroft Farm Strip.
 The max altitude in the route is 1300 feet Manchester QNH.
-You can obtain a Basic Service from Manchester Approach on 118.580 mhz, though clearance to transit the route is not required.
-See the listening squawk information below.
+For specific requirements to use the Low Level Route see the information below.

 Once you reach abeam Stretton VRP, you can then turn right and change to Barton Information on 120.255 mhz.
 As you approach the airfield, you will see the M60 motorway bridge across the Canal and just beyond a large Indoor Ski Slope building which is quite prominent.
 The M62 motorway passes about 1/2 mile North of the airfield.
 Barton is to the North of the canal and before the motorway bridge by about 1/2 mile.

 The airspace is class G up to 2000 ft QNH and there is no requirement to talk to Manchester when transiting to/from the airfield.

 From any direction we would recommend that your inbound call is made to Barton Information is made in good time before reaching the ATZ to ensure a timely communication is established with the AFISO.
 If you are asked to standby, we ask that you remain outside the ATZ and await the AFISO to call you back.